Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 \subsubsection{SVD ablation study}

 To evaluate the effectiveness of the SVD strategy in our scheme, we train the models of DeepJSCC-MIMO-universal without SVD decomposition-based precoding in different bandwidth ratios, denoted by DeepJSCC-MIMO-universal w/o SVD.
 Specifically, we directly feed the channel heatmap $\bm{M}$ into both transceivers and the performance is shown in Fig. \ref{ViT_close_JSCC}.
-Compared with the DeepJSCC-MIMO-universal, we can observe that the performance of DeepJSCC-MIMO-universal w/o SVD has a gap of $0.97$dB, $1.6$dB and $2.9$dB for $R=1/24$, $R=1/12$, and $R=1/6$, respectively.
-Although the networks can still learn to communicate over the MIMO channel, the SVD-based model-driven strategy can significantly simplify the training process and improve the performance, which illustrates the importance of exploiting domain knowledge in the design of data-driven communication technologies.
+Compared with the DeepJSCC-MIMO-universal, we can observe that the performance of DeepJSCC-MIMO-universal w/o SVD has a gap of up to $0.97$ dB, $1.91$ dB and $4.21$ dB for $R=1/24$, $R=1/12$, and $R=1/6$, respectively.
+Although the networks can still learn to communicate over the MIMO channel, the SVD-based model-driven strategy can significantly simplify the training process and improve performance, illustrating the importance of exploiting domain knowledge in designing data-driven communication technologies.